Birthday Celebrations for Explorason

 10. Stretchy Cheese in Sücka

-First off I have discovered a place (thanks to the wonderful visitor centre in Vaduz) that many English speaking tourists and travellers might not know about.
+First off I have discovered a place (thanks to the wonderful visitor center in Vaduz) that many English speaking tourists and travelers might not know about.
 In a tiny place called Sücka is where we head first.

 All the signs are in German so I am glad I have good directions.
 Just immediately after the tunnel when we are heading up the mountain, we stop our car at a car park on the left and get changed into our ski gear.
 Then we cross a small bridge and start to walk up a somewhat slippery ‘road’ to the right of the bridge.
 This, in fact, is actually a sledding trail that is over 1 km long.

 At the top is a very traditional style Lodge and Restaurant called BERGGASTHAUS SÜCKA.
 We slip and slide and make our way to the top and here we meet Monika, the owner.
-She is so funny, and we like her dry sense of humour.
+She is so funny, and we like her dry sense of humor.
 We sit in this traditional restaurant as she suggests we try their famous Cheese Fondue.
 I order a hot Mulled Wine and Explorason has a Hot Chocolate while we wait for the fondue to be prepared, and admire the mountain view of the Alps.
 It is hard to believe we are here as it is so breathtakingly beautiful.

 Then Monika brings out cubed bread pieces and a basket of hot cooked baby potatoes.
 She lights the Fondue flame below, and we then have the most enjoyable time.
 Explorason delights in this, and of course, he has to see how far he can stretch the cheese.
 It is a stunning location, and we have a fabulous time here.
 Summer or Winter; if you ever visit Liechtenstein, you must visit here and try the Fondue made up of three local kinds of cheese – it is divine, and in Summer there is outdoor seating too.

 9. Sledding in Sücka down a mountain road for over 1 km